You still have options to hire a car accident lawyer, even without car insurance.

 Without the proper car insurance, it can be difficult to cover the damages or expenses that may occur in a car accident.
 It is important to understand the nature of comprehensive coverage that will protect you financially if something should happen while you are on the road.
 As mentioned, knowing when and how that policy coverage will terminate can prove to be critical.
 That's why it is important to stay on top of renewals and payment schedules.

-You can still hire a car accident lawyer without auto insurance.
+You can still hire a personal injury lawyer without auto insurance.

 Even if you do not have auto insurance, you may still be able to obtain a lawyer to represent you in a personal injury case.
 Many experienced lawyers specialize in working with individuals who are either uninsured or underinsured, helping them defend their rights and get the compensation they need.